 As is often the case in a small city, Mountain Lake doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Mountain Lake who are college-educated is close to the national average for all communities of 21.84%: 19.65% of the adults in Mountain Lake have a bachelor's degree or advanced degree.
+The education level of Mountain Lake citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.65% of adults 25 and older in Mountain Lake have a college degree.

 Mountain Lake is a very ethnically-diverse city.
 The people who call Mountain Lake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mountain Lake residents report their race to be White, followed by Asian.
 Mountain Lake also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 13.63% of the city’s residents.
 Important ancestries of people in Mountain Lake include German, Norwegian, Irish, Swedish, and Dutch.